traefik/traefik/docs/basics.md

 Custom headers can be configured through the frontends, to add headers to either requests or responses that match the frontend's rules.
 This allows for setting headers such as `X-Script-Name` to be added to the request, or custom headers to be added to the response.

+!!! warning
+    If the custom header name is the same as one header name of the request or response, it will be replaced.

+In this example, all matches to the path `/cheese` will have the `X-Script-Name` header added to the proxied request, and the `X-Custom-Response-Header` added to the response.

 ```toml
 [frontends]
   [frontends.frontend1]